 In schools, they have to – so how do we play along and keep our kids’ airways and brains safe?

-After reading that the EPA rates natural disinfectants based on thyme oil as effective as bleach, I hope you consider finding some natural alternatives to bleach and then banish bleach from your home once and for all.
+After reading that the EPA rates natural disinfectants based on thyme oil, hydrogen peroxide and silver as effective as bleach, I hope you consider finding some natural alternatives to bleach and then banish bleach from your home once and for all.

 More “Clean” Posts You’ll Enjoy:

 - Are waterless hand sanitizers okay?
 On creating “superbugs” with triclosan

 - Too Clean Can be a Bad Thing

 - “Did you know that housewives have some of the highest rates of air-pollution-caused disease?”
 1 Pinkerton, K. E., Harbaugh, M., Han, M. K., Saux, C. J. L., Winkle, L. S. V., Martin, W. J., … George, M. (2015).
 Women and Lung Disease.
 Sex Differences and Global Health Disparities.
 American Journal of Respiratory and Critical Care Medicine, 192(1), 11–16. doi: 10.1164/rccm.201409-1740pp. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4511423/

 - The Inside Story: A Guide to Indoor Air Quality.
 (2019, October 3). https://www.epa.gov/indoor-air-quality-iaq/inside-story-guide-indoor-air-quality

 - Normand, J. (Ed.).
 (1995).
 6 The Effectiveness of Bleach as a Disinfectant of Injection Drug Equipment.
 In National Research Council (US) and Institute of Medicine (US) Panel on Needle Exchange and Bleach Distribution Programs.
 Washington, DC: National Academies Press (US). https://www.ncbi.nlm.nih.gov/books/NBK232358/